Man ‘snapped’ before killing 4 people found in Wisconsin cornfield, prosecutors allege

 At 2:18 p.m., the Dunn County Sheriff’s Office received a 911 call from a farmer in the area about “people in a vehicle that were not moving,” Bygd said.
 About 12 minutes later, authorities found a black SUV with Minnesota license plates that was parked in a field of tall cornstalks.

 Investigators found the four people had been fatally shot in the head, according to the complaint.
-Flug-Presley was shot in the mouth.
-Pettus suffered two gunshot wounds to the back of his head.
-Sturm was shot in her left cheek.
-Foreman III was shot in the face and on the top of the head.
+Flug-Presley was shot in the mouth; Pettus suffered two gunshot wounds to the back of his head; Sturm was shot in her left cheek; and Foreman III was shot in the face and on the top of the head.

 Presley, who had grown concerned when his daughter did not return text messages or voice mails, said he was notified early on Sept.
 13 that four bodies had been found in an abandoned vehicle in Wisconsin.